PieLabs/simple-pie-samples/README.md

 # simple pie samples

-Some samples of running a pie item, One just a pie by itself and 1 using the pie-player.
+Some samples of running a pie item, One just a pie by itself and one using the `pie-player`.

 ## dependencies